Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 I have a strong interest in machine learning and computer vision, and I am currently looking for a full-time position in MLE and preparing for the master's degree.

-I have serveral good experience by doing xxxxp

 # Engineering Experience